Micro Hydro Power

 Water Flow Rate

-The water flow available to power your micro hydro turbine generator can be estimated using historic hydrology data of the site or the actual water flow can be physically measured.
+The water flow available to power your micro hydro power generator can be estimated using historic hydrology data of the site or the actual water flow can be physically measured.
 If your local water board or agency does not have historical records then it may be necessary to measure the water flow over a period of time during the planning stage, and there are many ways to measure the flow rate of the water.

 Flow rate, that is water velocity, is the quantity of water that flows past a fixed point over a given time period.
 Typical flow rate units are given in: litres per second, Litres/sec, cubic metres per second, m3/s, cubic feet per second, ft3/s (or cfs) or gallons per minute, (gpm) and there are multiple types of commercial flow meters calibrated to any or all of these units.